 News

-On the contrary, I only make note of the laziest presumptions that people might create for Stewart’s debut because of the ...
+On the contrary, I only make note of the laziest presumptions that people might create for Stewart’s debut because of the visceral fearlessness with which she defies them.
+There isn’t a single ...

 Adapted from the influential 2011 memoir by Lidia Yuknavitch, The Chronology of Water is challenging material, an unflinching account of childhood sexual abuse followed by years of vanishing ...